skycoin/skywire-testnet/testnet_rules.md

 ![node_app](https://raw.githubusercontent.com/Asgaror/skywire/binary_data_storage/pictures/testnet%20guideline/node_app.png)

-#### For a green check mark next to the discovery address on each node under 'Settings':
+#### OLD UI - For a green check mark next to the discovery address on each node under 'Settings':

 ![green_check_mark](https://raw.githubusercontent.com/Asgaror/skywire/binary_data_storage/pictures/testnet%20guideline/discovery_address.png)

 * Make sure that you are connected to **discovery.skycoin.net:5999-034b1cd4ebad163e457fb805b3ba43779958bba49f2c5e1e8b062482904bacdb68** as this is the discovery server that is used by us to calculate the uptime.

-You may use this guide to verify that your nodes are online & connected to the discovery server:https://github.com/skycoin/skywire/wiki/How-to-verify-that-your-nodes-are-online
+You may use this guide to **verify that your nodes are online & connected to the discovery server**:https://github.com/skycoin/skywire/wiki/How-to-verify-that-your-nodes-are-online

 ***